skoolkid/skoolkit/sphinx/source/ref-files.rst

 The default link text for a page is the same as the header defined in the :ref:`pageHeaders` section, except where indicated above.

-The link text for a page defined by a :ref:`memoryMap`, :ref:`otherCode`, :ref:`page` or :ref:`pageContent` section also defaults to the page header text, but can be overridden in this section.
+The link text for a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section also defaults to the page header text, but can be overridden in this section.

 If the link text starts with some text in square brackets, that text alone is used as the link text, and the remaining text is displayed alongside the